katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 "shut up, of course there are objects in Go", well, you are right.
 And there is more to Go object model than syntactic sugar.

-But it is a object model that is very different from the classical ones, like Java, C++ and Python
+But it is an object model very different from the classical ones, like Java, C++ and Python
 (these are the ones I know at least).